tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 To keep things organized and efficient, the project is structured around three Jupyter notebooks: one for data import and cleaning, one for data visualization, and another for developing and evaluating a TensorFlow deep learning model.
 This setup ensures a smooth workflow from data processing to model deployment.

 The goal is to help an agri-food business tackle a powdery mildew infestation in its cherry tree plantations.
-Right now, trees are inspected manually—a slow and labor-intensive process.
+Right now, trees are inspected manually—a slow and labour-intensive process.
 By automating detection through machine learning, this solution can save time and improve accuracy, making it easier to identify and treat infected trees quickly.

-The project is hosted on the streamlit app and a live version may be found [here](https://milestone-project-mildew-detection-in-0b9a.onrender.com/)
+The project is hosted on the streamlit app and a live version can be found [here](https://milestone-project-mildew-detection-in-0b9a.onrender.com/)

 ## Table of Contents